 The ID badges are basically mifare cards so can be read by a NFC reader.
 The content of the cards is encrypted, but each card has a unique ID.
 Unfortunately the security team will not share the mapping of these IDs to actual people, but since this is for a demonstration that will only be given by a relatively small number of people it’s not a problem to set up a list of mappings our selves.
 Raspberry Pi Hosting Node-Red.
 Before delving into the more advanced ways of using Node-Red it's worth understanding the fundamentals of how the systems works.

 The following section will describe a simple init script to do all of the hard work for us.
 Firstly we create a new init.d file, which is essentially a script for starting, stopping and restarting services under Linux. sudo nano /etc/init.d/node_red sudo nano /etc/init.d/node_red Then copy and paste the following code in to the file.
 Node-RED - Google Groups.
 About PouchDB.
 Node-RED : Upgrading.
-If you have installed Node-RED as a global npm package, you can upgrade to the latest version with the following command: sudo npm update -g --unsafe-perm node-red Upgrading from before Node-RED 0.10.4 In releases prior to 0.10.4, the default behaviour was to write user data into the Node-RED install directory.
+Currently we recommend the use of npm version 2 or 3, (4 is NOT recommended), please check which version you have installed by running the command npm -v before upgrading.